Have you been offered an exciting new opportunity at work?

 Do you feel excited?

 Good, you should be.
-But before you accept this gift horse, you should read this post to see why you should inspect the horse’s mouth to see if it has bad teeth.
+But before you accept this exciting opportunity, you should read this post to see if you can avoid career suicide.

-Early on in my career, my boss approached me out of the blue and he told me that I had done a great job with my functional area.
-Such a great job in fact, that he wanted me to start running another functional area that was not going so well.
+Early on in my career, my boss told me that I had done a great job with my current functional area.
+Such a great job in fact, that he wanted me to also start running another functional area that was not going so well.

 Without a single question, I jumped at the chance with open arms.
 What a great new opportunity I had landed.